Billy & Molly: An Otter Love Story

 Billy & Molly: An Otter Love Story is a 2024 documentary film about a wild otter named Molly and her human rescuer, Billy Mail.

 Production

-The film takes place on the Scottish island of Shetland and stars Billy Mail and his wife Susan.
+The film takes place in Shetland, Scotland and stars Billy Mail and his wife Susan.
 Charlie Hamilton-James directed the documentary which has a runtime of 77 mins.

 Summary

 The film follows the couple who live on the beautiful remote island and find the orphaned otter Molly washed up on their shore.
 The couple take on a parental role, helping the completely dependent Molly survive while she helps Billy and Susan blossom.